Jonas Øglænd took over Sandnes Jernvarefabrikk

 Oglaend System supplied E&I support systems, cable trays, cable ladders, piping and HVAC support to Aker/BP’s Ivar Aasen project, which amounted to 45 million NOK.
 Our company also had a contract for Total’s Egina project for a total of 136 million NOK.
 The largest contract this year was for Inpex’s Semi Sub, the project’s value for Oglaend System was 270 million NOK.

 Awarded Business of the Year

 Oglaend System received the prestigious "Business of the Year" award.
 The reason being that our company’s growth is founded on our strong corporate culture, and a solid awareness of our own industrial heritage.

-Awarded for our work within research and innovation
+Awarded for our work in research and innovation

 In addition, Oglaend System also won The Confederation of Norwegian Enterprise’s (NHO) Research and Innovation Prize at the Sola Conference.
 The prize was awarded to our company for showing innovation capabilities in dialogue with the research environment by producing new products or improving processes.

 First ever complete FRP system

 The first complete FRP system supplied was for the Belgian wind turbine project, Bligh Bank.
 The project was constructed by Bladt industries and Semco maritime.
 The transformer platform got a complete FRP system with support channels, cable ladders, cable trays and fasteners.